Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Empirical Performance Analysis

-We generated a dataset that arises from a tree with 6 leaves, involving 3 features.
+\textbf{Recovering a Sparse Tree that Generates Data:} This experiment is a test to see whether we can recover a tree that actually generates a data set.
+Specifically, we generated a data set that arises from a tree with 6 leaves, involving 3 features.
 The data consists of 1000 data points, where 100 points are tied at value (1,2,1), 100 points are at (1,2,2), 100 points are at (2,1,1), 400 points are at (2,1,2), and 300 points are at (2,2,2).
-The correct tree is in Figure \ref{Fig:simdata}.

-We trained the models on half of the dataset and tested on the other half.
-Figure \ref{Fig:sparsetreescatter} shows the scatter plot of out-of-sample performance and sparsity.
+We trained the methods on half of the data set and tested on the other half.
+Figure \ref{Fig:simdata}(c) shows the scatter plot of out-of-sample performance and sparsity.
 This is a case where the DET failed badly to recover the true model.
-It produced a model that was too sparse, with only 4 leaves.
-The leaf-based cascade method recovered the full tree from Figure \ref{Fig:simdata} and we present the tree in Figure \ref{Fig:recoversimdata}.
-The output for the corresponding density list is presented in Figure \ref{Fig:listsimdata}.
+It produced a model that was too sparse, with only $3$ leaves.
+The leaf-sparse density tree method recovered the full tree.
+Figure \ref{Fig:simdata}(a) is the density tree that generated the data set and we present the tree that we obtained in Figure \ref{Fig:simdata}(b) where it is recovered automatically.